CarterPape/CarterPape.github.io/the-blog/unlisted/_posts/2018-06-04-no-callbacks.md

 **note to all readers**: I do not have any research, data, or expertise to claim that what I describe in this article is an actual inefficiency in the job market.
 This is an idea, and it's one I'm interested to explore further so that I can have the data and knowledge to bolster the argument, but this should not be confused for journalism or well-researched commentary.
 If anything, it's informed venting, but it's something to which you may be able to relate.

+Because I don't have data or factual backing besides my personal experience, this post is unlisted (i.e. not publicly accessible except to anyone with a link).

 **note to hiring managers**: I want to emphasize that this article is not an attack on you.
 This is a complaint about a standard practice in the labor market.
 Hopefully, I have taken a respectful enough tact in writing about this topic to implicitly convince you that I am not out to make people in human resources look bad.

 ----------------